Need tips on how to apply? What it's like to be a fellow? Click here.

 Each application is read and scored by three external reviewers.
 Top candidates in each fellowship area are evaluated and ranked to determine semi-finalists.
 After semi-finalist interviews, finalists are designated.
 Semi-finalist interviews are done virtually via video conference.

-Finalists in executive branch fellowships are invited to participate in the placement process in April in Washington to interview at partner agency offices interested in hosting a fellow.
+Finalists in executive branch fellowships are invited to participate in the placement process in April to interview with partner agency offices.
 Individuals selected as congressional fellows go through the placement process after orientation in September.
-In-person participation in the placement process is a mandatory requirement of the fellowship program.
+Participation in the placement process is a mandatory requirement of the fellowship program.

 Last, individuals who accept an award offer become AAAS Science & Technology Policy Fellows with assignments beginning in September.